wexample/python-app/README.md

 - **PATCH**: Bug fixes, backward compatible

 We maintain backward compatibility within major versions and provide clear migration guides for breaking changes.

+## Changelog

+See [CHANGELOG.md](CHANGELOG.md) for detailed version history and release notes.

+Major changes are documented with migration guides when applicable.

+## Migration Notes

+When upgrading between major versions, refer to the migration guides in the documentation.

+Breaking changes are clearly documented with upgrade paths and examples.

+## Known Limitations & Roadmap

+Current limitations and planned features are tracked in the GitHub issues.

+See the [project roadmap](https://github.com/wexample/python-app/issues) for upcoming features and improvements.

 ## Troubleshooting & FAQ